 Geez, I’m guessing that no one wants that… right?

-If you’re keen to increase plant diversity and get unusual plants in your garden, then here are our top tips:
+If you’re keen to increase plant diversity and get unique plants in your garden, then here are our top tips:

 - Choose ones that are suited to your life: When buying plants, you need to select ones that will fit in with your existing backyard and lifestyle.
 If you live in a dry climate, then you’d be better off getting a plant that isn’t used to a lot of humidity.
 On the other hand, if you travel a lot, you’d probably want a low maintenance plant that doesn’t need watering every day.

-So that’s about it for this green-fingered look into interesting plants for you to grow, but now we’d like to hear from you.
+So that’s about it for this green-fingered look into the coolest plants for you to grow – but now we’d like to hear from you.